-Environmental changes Calm, consistent approach Positive reinforcement Minimal distractions Social settings Other Positioning and care after mealtimes Need to remain upright for minutes Need to check no food is left in the mouth/palate Teeth brushing Other Communication Communication by student Language Gesture Communication by supporting staff Offer choice (indicate how many) Simplify instructions/use key words □ Behaviour □ Other Use picture cues Other Preparation and presentation of food and dri nk The following information is provided as a safe routinely be brought to school already prepare this should be documented and negotiated wit. d.
-If some preparation is requested of staff, Food consistency Quantity □ No restriction on consistency □ Modified Self-directedMinimum amounts required (please specify) Food portions No restriction on amount taken at Rate and order of intake a time Modified ☐ Self-directed ☐ Direction/assistance required (please specify · , Routine mealtime care needs Recommended support Preparation and presentation of food and o lrink, cont'd Specific strategies required ☐ Spoon fed ☐ Finger food Drink portions [ Drinking General (including behaviour each sip Modified management issues) Other Potential learning targets Mealtimes are considered a time for socialisa ation and enjoyment.
-Any specific learning targets (eg in relation to trying new foods ar home.
-If some experimenting and promotion this should be documented and negotiated v n of new foods and tastes are requested, with staff. ☐ Increasing independence (eg collects luber la or five spoonfuls) Documented observations Upon negotiation, the school may assist the mealtime observations for the student.
-If thi information is needed from the oral eating a s is required, please indicate what General Supervision for safety Unless otherwise negotiated, the school staf process if they observe any of the following Self-reported distress or show oth Tried and unable to manager Gagging or coughing with unusual Pale and sweaty signs: er signs of distress Watery/glassy eyesUnusual change of voice Gurgling wet rattle in the throat Unable to cough, stops breathing (choking) If these signs are repeatedly observed, the sreview this form and provide updated inform
+Drink consistency No restriction on consistency Modified Drink portions No restriction on amount taken at each sip Modified Specific strategies required Spoon fed Finger food Drinking General (including behaviour management issues) Other Potential learning targets Mealtimes are considered a time for social targets (eg in relation to trying new foods home.
+If some experimenting and promoti this should be documented and negotiated.
+Increasing independence (eg collects) Behaviour targets (eg remains in seat Increasing intake (eg eats half a sandwi Documented observations Upon negotiation, the school may assist the mealtime observations for the student.
+If the information is needed from the oral eating General Supervision for safety Unless otherwise negotiated, the school staff member will stop the eating/drinking process if they observe any of the following signs: Self-reported distress or show other signs of distress Tried and unable to manager Gagging or coughing with unusual frequency Pale and sweaty Watery/glassy eyes Unusual change of voice Gurgling wet rattle in the throat Unable to cough, stops breathing (choking) If these signs are repeatedly observed, the review this form and provide updated info e student's medical/health practitioner should rmation.